 For family tree see George Rainy on Ancestry (subscription required)

-Gilbert Rainy was the eldest son of the Rev George Rainy (c1733-1810), minister of the parish of Creich in Sutherland.
-Gilbert was probably in Guyana from 1798 and in 1803 he was one of the executors, along with John Bethune and Gilbert Robertson, of the will of Doctor George Bethune, whose property - mainly a 'task gang' of 36 slaves - was auctioned at plantation L'Amitie in Demerara [Essequebo & Demerara Gazette, 8 Oct 1803].
+Gilbert Rainy (1782-1808) was the eldest son of the Rev George Rainy (c1733-1810), minister of the parish of Creich in Sutherland.
+Gilbert was in Guyana by early 1799, aged only 17, when he was one of the executors of the will of his uncle, George Robertson.
+In 1803 when he was one of the executors, along with John Bethune and Gilbert Robertson, of the will of Doctor George Bethune, whose property - mainly a 'task gang' of 36 slaves - was auctioned at plantation L'Amitie in Demerara [Essequebo & Demerara Gazette, 8 Oct 1803].

 Gilbert Rainy's sister, Margaret, was married to Gilbert Robertson's partner, and joint owner of L'Amitie, Charles Stewart Parker.
 Letters from Gilbert Rainy to Charles Parker (from 1798 to 1808) and from Gilbert to his sister Margaret (from 1803 and 1804) survive in the Parker papers in the Liverpool Record Office.
 Gilbert's death in Berbice in 1808 was reported in the Edinburgh Weekly Journal of 8th September.